A Complete Guide to Lab-Grown Diamonds

 On the other hand, you shouldn’t ignore the value entirely.
 Let’s say an average natural diamond retains roughly 50% of its value after purchase.
 Eventually the value of the diamond will rise (historically, diamond prices rise consistently), so if you ever try to sell it, you should be getting at least half (or possibly much more) of the original purchase price.

 I will give you an example.
 This is an absolutely stunning 1.21ct diamond from James Allen that we managed to find.
-It’s an incredible value at the price of $5,220.
+It’s valued at the price of $5,220.
 We asked some companies that purchase diamonds from consumers how much they’d offer for it.
 They loved the diamond and were willing to pay $2,820 for it.
 That is 54% of the original price.
 If diamond prices rise (as they historically do), the value will only increase.

 No matter the synthetic diamond price, lab-grown diamonds have no resale value.
-Take a look at this 1.20ct diamond from James Allen.
+Take a look at this 1.23ct diamond from James Allen.
 There’s no doubt that it’s a nice-looking diamond.
 Yet no jeweler will buy it back.
 If you try to sell lab-grown diamonds on eBay, you’ll get pennies on the dollar for it.
 So, from a value perspective, you would need to be buying man-made diamonds at a massive discount to justify giving up the value retention of natural diamonds.

 On the one hand, you can look at it that an earth-mined diamond will lose 50% of its value more or less immediately after purchase but a lab-created diamond will lose all of its value.
 But on the other hand, a lab-created diamond will start off being at least 50% cheaper than a comparable natural diamond.